Son of Sardaar: Plot

-Sukh's friend Tej "Bobby" Jaswal, a doctor, finds out that Jassi has been lying all along, but confides this secretly to Sukh alone.
+Sukh's friend Tej "Bobby" Jaswal, a doctor, finds out that Jassi has been lying all along but confides this secretly to Sukh alone.
 One day, Jassi informs a local inspector that Billu and his brothers are hell bent on killing him.
-The inspector promises to escort him out, but instead leads Jassi to a dilapidated mansion where he is confronted by Billu and his men, revealing that he was in league with Billu, who along with his group starts attacking Jassi once the inspector leaves.
+The inspector promises to escort him out but instead leads Jassi to a dilapidated mansion where he is confronted by Billu and his men, revealing that he was in league with Billu, who along with his group starts attacking Jassi once the inspector leaves.
 However, in an attempt to escape, Jassi eventually lands back into the Sandhu household again.

 After a few more days, during the Lohri celebrations, Billu announces that Bobby and Sukh will be engaged the very next day.
-Both are initially taken aback, but eventually agree.
+Both are initially taken aback but eventually agree.
 Jassi finds out that Sukh loves him too.
-Pammi reveals to Sukh and Bobby that she planned this engagement because she wanted Jassi, who she now knows through the land papers in his bag, is Randhawa's son, to escape; as the engagement is taking place in the Gurdwara, nobody will be in the Sandhu household.
+Pammi reveals to Sukh and Bobby that she planned this engagement because she wanted Jassi, who she now knows through the land papers in his bag, is Randhawa's son, to escape; as the engagement is taking place in the Gurudwara, nobody will be in the Sandhu household.
 Jassi, meanwhile, decides to fight Billu's brothers so he can stop this rivalry.
 Sukh escapes from the engagement after strong prodding from Pammi and, surprisingly, Bobby himself, and reunites with Jassi.
 She wants to elope with him but Jassi wishes to end this rivalry, no matter what.
-Following an intense confrontation and fight between the duo, Billu's mother convinces him to forget about this rivalry.
+Following an intense confrontation and fight between the duo, Billu's grandmother convinces him to forget about this rivalry.
 He decides to let go and forgive Jassi on the condition that he marry Sukh, while announcing his own marriage to Pammi after all.